Entity schemas

 # single_relationship is used for a non-multi field where there is a one-to-one relationship from the current class to the target class.

-single_relationship(target_class_name: str, entity_link_field: Column, backref: str | None = None) -> RelationshipProperty:
+single_relationship(target_class_name: str, entity_link_field: Column, backref: str | None = None) -> RelationshipProperty

 # multi_relationship is used for a multi field where there is a "one-to-many" relationship from the current class to the target class.

-multi_relationship(target_class_name: str, current_class_name: str, entity_link_field_name: str) -> RelationshipProperty
+multi_relationship(target_class_name: str, entity_link_field: Column) -> RelationshipProperty

 How do I access the joined entity or entities?